wavefrontHQ/docs/pages/doc/integrations_log_data.md

 Wavefront proxy hot loads the log ingestion configuration file while the proxy is running.
 To update the log ingestion configuration:

-1. Edit the log ingestion configuration file and save.
+1. Edit the log ingestion configuration file and save it.
 1. To verify that the updated file loaded successfully, open the Wavefront proxy log file and look for a log message like:

       `  INFO: Loaded new config: <config_json>`